ColonolNutty/CNStarboundCreatorProject/README.md

 }

 ```
-The property name depends on the type of object being overriden, refer to the table below for a list of property names and their uses, if you don't see something listed, try using `itemName` as your goto
+The property name depends on the type of object being overriden, refer to the table below for a list of property names and their uses.
+If you don't see something listed, try using `itemName` as your goto

 | Object Type(s) | Property Name |
 | -------------- | ------------- |